 Like other Wacom styluses, this one too comes without the need for a battery.
 This means that you can simply get the pen out and get to smashing those beats.
 Lack of battery in no way means that the stylus suffers from slow response time.
 On the contrary, it felt as responsive as ever.
 Rest assured, no beat will go unnoticed provided you hit it at the right time.
-The stylus also has two programmable buttons, which make up for the lack of Express Buttons in a way.
+The stylus also has two programmable buttons, which makes up for the lack of Express Buttons in a way.
 It has 1024 pressure levels, which as far as other tablets go, feels lower.
 However, the amazing response time picks up the slack here as well.

 2. XP-Pen G640

-Active Area: 6 x 4 inches | Resolution: 5080 lpi | Pen reading speed: 266 pps | Pressure levels: 8192
+Active Area: 6 x 4 inches | Resolution: 5080 LPI | Pen reading speed: 266 PPS | Pressure levels: 8192

 It is almost unreal how amazing the XP-Pen G640 is.
 This thin, portable and super responsive tablet comes in at just under $30 bucks.
 Now, don’t let this cheap price tag fool you because this pen is here to prove its worth.

-With an active area of 6 x 4 inches, this tablet feels just as large as any pricey ones.
+With an active area of 6 x 4 inches, this tablet feels just as large as any pricey one.
 The rubber surface gives off the same highly durable and responsive feel as the Wacom one.
 This one is a thin tablet, just 2mm, and seats very neatly at your workplace.
 The size of this tab is more than enough for not just Osu! but graphical arts enthusiasts as well.
 With the increased Report Rate Speed(RPS) of 265, the G640 easily delivers smooth and quick movement on the pad.
 On the surface, it seems on par with the Wacom tablet however, there is a catch.
 The thin surface made us realize, upon testing it, that dragging may not be the ideal use for it.
 Moreover, the pad seems to easily catch fingerprints on it, so keep your microfibre cloth ready to go.

-Being available at just under $30, the G640 by XP-Pen is a definite head turner.
+Being available at just under $30, the G640 by XP-Pen is a definite head-turner.
 The only concern was how it will fare when put to use for long periods of time.
 Despite that, this tablet felt very responsive and free of lag.
 Moreover, the stylus has quite a significant hovering distance so that is sure to come in handy as well.

 3. Gaomon S56K

-- Low hovering distance
+- Low Hovering Distance

-Active Area: 6 x 5 inches | Resolution: 4000 lpi | Pen reading speed: 250 pps | Pressure levels: 2048
+Active Area: 6 x 5 inches | Resolution: 4000 LPI | Pen reading speed: 250 PPS | Pressure levels: 2048

 The Gaomon S56K was designed with usage as Osu! tablet in mind.
 With that being said, its developers made sure that they created a tablet of two worlds- drawing and Osu!.
-Express buttons, flexible surface and great overall performance at a terrific price, this is the Gaomon S56K.
+Express buttons, flexible surface, and great overall performance at a terrific price, this is the Gaomon S56K.

-Gaomon S56K has a mat like design which makes it ultra thin and flexible.
+Gaomon S56K has a mat-like design which makes it ultra-thin and flexible.
 With its 2mm thickness and flexibility, the S56K resembles a mouse pad.
 Therefore, it can be easily rolled up and carried around, giving it bonus points for portability.
 At the bottom are anti-slipping pads so that the grip is stern and firm on this tablet.
 S56K’s surface is great for dragging purposes as it does not get scratched and damaged up very easily.
-Unfortunately, it is a trade off with this tablet as the hovering distance on this tablet is much less.
+Unfortunately, it is a trade-off with this tablet as the hovering distance on this tablet is much less.
 Unlike the CTL471 and even G640, the S56K really excels in dragging only.
 Upon testing input delay and lags, the S56K performed somewhat equal to the G640.
 However, the previous two tabs give a much easier pad surface to work with.

 Gaomon S56K sits at the not too shabby but decent enough to get the job done.
 It lacks behind in terms of its ergonomics.
 However, if performance is your primary concern then the S56K will not disappoint.
 The response time is fairly decent, albeit not on par with some better tablets.
 And, this one can easily be rolled up and dropped in a bag for easy carriage.
 All this makes the Gaoman S56K a strong contender for the title of the Most Versatile Osu Tablet you should consider.